kate-orlova/gtm-tracking/README.md

 2. BaseElement class defines a basic element with the commin properties and methods;
 3. CtaEventTracker class implements an event handler for tracking by data attributes.

+Once you have integrated this library into your solution, you can simply specify the required data attributes to the elemnets you want to track.

 # Contribution
 Hope you found this library helpful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.